onflow/fcl-next-scaffold/README.md

 flow emulator start
 ```

 Once emulator is running, grab the private key and update the `.env` file.
+Also, make sure to add this to .gitignore.

 Then, in another terminal, run Dev Wallet: